 Central Mo-Cu Zone

-This zone includes a continuous 300m area of mineralized stockwork occurring within the cupola of a multiphase intrusive suite that is open to depth.
+Within this zone is located a continuous 300m area of mineralized stockwork occurring within the cupola of a multiphase intrusive suite that is open to depth.
 This is very favorable geologically because such environments are known to be the locus of Cu-Mo-Au mineralization in a number of British Columbia porphyry systems.

-During the 2005 drill program, 19 of 23 drill holes intersected geology, alteration and mineralization consistent with the presence of a large-scale Cu-Mo-Au porphyry system.
+Drilling in 2005 was successful at better defining porphyry-style Mo-Cu-Au mineralization where 19 of 23 drill holes intersected geology, alteration and mineralization consistent with the presence of a large-scale, low-grade Cu-Mo-Au porphyry system.

 Sampling suggests that the system may have been focused enough to concentrate fluids and mineralization into a high-grade core.
-Diamond-drilling intersected grades up to 1 m @ 14.4 g/t Au. suggesting that late-stage hydrothermal fluids were concentrating gold in some of the silicious stockworks.
+Diamond-drilling intersected grades up to 1 m @ 14.4 g/t Au.
+These higher values are significant as they indicate that the system was gold-bearing and suggests that late-stage hydrothermal fluids were concentrating gold in some of the silicious stockworks.

 Mineralization is open to the south and south-west

 A major intrusive contact underlies the headwaters of the main drainage in this zone which yielded significantly anomalous Au and Mo silt values.
 Au values increase significantly along the lower half of the drainage while the upper half is highly-anomalous in Mo.
 The zone is also the location of a broad VTEM geophysical anomaly.
 Silt sampling located a highly-anomalous Au + Mo drainage along a cretaceous intrusive contact.
 Six silt sample results were in the top 95th percentile for Au in the entire BC geochemical database.